 - Discuss the frequency of meetings for this project.

 - Discuss the tools and technology that you will use to manage the project.

 - Provide any documents or resources that the team can benefit from.

 - Make yourself available to answer any additional questions after the meeting.

 A successful project kickoff meeting will leave you and your team feeling excited and prepared to begin working on the project with a clear consensus of the vision and means for execution.

-Ideas for your next project-kickoff meetings will likely surface as a result after concluding your first meeting of this nature.
-Make sure you take notes in order to use these ideas and perhaps the feedback of your group to improve and add value to future project kickoffs meeting templates.
+Ideas for your next project kickoff meetings will likely surface as a result after concluding your first meeting of this nature.
+Make sure you take notes to use these ideas and perhaps your group’s feedback to improve and add value to future project kickoff meeting templates.